vertig0d/books-read/Deciphering_Data_Architectures.md

     8. __Data Partitioning__
     9. __Compliance__: can help with region specific compliance.

-## Ch 6 - Data Storage Solution and Processes
+## Chapter 6 - Data Storage Solution and Processes

 ##### Different Data Storage
 1. _Data Mart_: Subset of DW, where the data is specific to a department or a business line.
 This helps in forming specific governance, better control of data. eg. a Finance and HR department can each have its own Data Mart managed by themselves.